 Really though, JustFab wants you to become a VIP Member, i.e., to join their subscription service.
-VIP members get access to a steep 30%+ discount on all products in exchange for committing to a subscription.
-VIPs are charged $39.95 each month, deposited to their JustFab account as credit.
+VIP members get access to a steep 30%+ discount on all products in exchange for committing to a flexible subscription.
+Each month, VIPs can decide if they want to “skip” or “shop”.
+If they decide to “shop” they’re charged $39.95 which is deposited to their JustFab account as credit.
 Then they can use it to purchase anything they’d like or let the credit accumulate for a later purchase.

 (Check out their explainer video for additional details at https://youtu.be/vTls4kOPsuc).